 Repton’s Red Book Regret

 In eighteenth century garden design, Humphry Repton is seen as the successor to ‘Capability’ Brown and one of the greats of his time.
 He designed over 400 English landscapes and gardens, many of which survive today, most of which were accompanied by one of his famous Red Books.
-During 2018, The Garden’s Trust is working together with other organisations, including National Trust, to celebrate the work of this great visionary in the bi-centenary of his death in 1818.
+During 2018, The Garden’s Trust worked together with other organisations, including the National Trust, to celebrate the work of this great visionary in the bi-centenary of his death in 1818.

 Repton was born in 1752 in Bury St Edmonds, Suffolk into a family of merchants.
 After an unsuccessful textile business and several other failed career attempts, he set himself up as a ‘landscape gardener’ and in 1788 got his first paid commission at Catton Park.

 To help illustrate his designs to his clients, he produced Red Books of beautifully rendered watercolour illustrations and explanatory text showing before and after pictures of his proposed changes.

 Early in his career, Repton was a defender of Capability Brown’s designs, which were sometimes criticised for their lack of formal gardens, however, as his career progressed, Repton began to re-introduce flower gardens and formal terraces close to the house which then became common practice in the nineteenth century.
 During the eighteenth century, Sheffield Park was owned by John Baker Holroyd, the first Lord Sheffield.
 In 1776 he had commissioned ‘Capability’ Brown to make changes to the grounds and parkland surrounding the house.
 This resulted in the development of Upper and Lower Woman’s Way Ponds through the bottom of the valley, and the development of pleasure walks in the woodland.

 In 1789-90, Lord Sheffield then bought in Repton to advise on the lakes nearer to the house, although a Red Book was never produced at the time.